ashinpaugh/syf-backend/README.md

     ```

 4. Setup Symfony
-    - Using [Composer] type while in ROOT:
+    - Go into the symlink-ed folder on the VM:

         ```bash
-        $ composer update
+        $ cd /var/www/project && composer update
         ```

     - After downloading/updating the project's dependencies, the symfony setup script will run.
     - Pay attention to the prompts.
-If you intend on the programming using root's credentials, when prompted for *database_password*, provide the value *SQL_PASSWORD* from the `ROOT/provision/bootstrap.sh` file mentioned earlier.
+If you intend on the program using root's credentials, when prompted for *database_password*, provide the value *SQL_PASSWORD* from the `ROOT/provision/bootstrap.sh` file mentioned earlier.
-    - Seteup program specific configurations using
+    - Setup program specific configurations using

         ```bash
         $ php app/console moop:health:setup
         ```

-        Which will setup the API system with some basic goals as well as create the database tables.
+        Which will setup the API system; creating the database tables along with basic goals.

 # Setting up the Project